What are the benefits of safe water supply and sanitation?

 What is World Vision doing about these issues?

 World Vision operates the largest privately funded rural water, sanitation and hygiene program in the world.
 We reach one new person with clean water every 10 seconds.
+Since 2010, 12.5 million people have received access to clean water.
 And by 2020, we aim to bring clean water and sanitation to almost 20 million people in 36 countries.

 By improving access to safe water, and providing improved sanitation and hygiene education in targeted communities, as well as promoting multiple-use water systems, World Vision expects to see significant changes over a five-year period, including: